Kanishka Casket: History and description

 Originally it was believed, that the text is signed by the maker, a Greek artist named Agesilas, who oversaw work at Kanishka's stupas (caitya), confirming the direct involvement of Greeks with Buddhist realizations at such a late date: "The servant (dasa) Agisalaos, the superintendent of works at the vihara of Kanishka in the monastery of Mahasena" ("dasa agisala nava-karmi ana*kaniskasa vihara mahasenasa sangharame").
 However, a recent cleaning of the casket had shown that the old reading was not accurate.
 Instead, the name is to be read agnisala, which is the refectory of the monastery.

 The lid of the casket shows the Buddha on lotus pedestal, and worshipped by Indra and Brahma.

 The edge of the lid is decorated by a frieze of flying geese, or hamsa, symbolizing the travel of departing souls and the removal from samsara.
 Some of the geese have a wreath of victory in their beak.

 The body of the casket represents a Kushan monarch, probably Kanishka in person, with the Iranian Sun god and Moon god at his side.
 On the sides are two images of a seated Buddha, worshiped a royal figures, possibly a bodhisattava.

 A garland, supported by cherubs goes around the scene in typical Hellenistic style.

 The relics themselves were forwarded to Burma by the British in 1910 in order to safeguard them.
-They are today visible in Mandalay.
+They are today visible in Mandalay, in a museum at the base of Mandalay Hill.
 The three fragments of bone are believed to be true relics of Gautama Buddha.